 We aim to provide a service that is respectful of individual lifestyles and choices.
 We are sensitive, aware and responsive to a variety of social, religious and cultural issues that can impact on sexual health and wellbeing.

-We also accept referrals from other services in Barts Health NHS Trust (such as fertility, women’s health and urology).
+We accept referrals from other services in Barts Health NHS Trust (such as fertility, women’s health and urology).